MowMdown/aroma-kernel-build-tools/README.md

 NOW WITH AROMA <---- Go to bottom of README.md to see how to use this!

+This is currently set up to use with my Monarudo_GPU_M7 kernel!!!

 To build your kernel you need to have a file in the top level directory that contains the following configuration variables (with the defaults that I use to build my dna kernel as an